Characters: Lupin III: Dead or Alive

-Knife Nut: Headhunter doesn't specialize in any specific type of knife.
+- Knife Nut: Headhunter doesn't specialize in any specific type of knife.
 He has a broad collection of blades, including a few swords and spears.
+Not to mention his office is covered with weapons including his desk drawers just filled with more knives.
 It almost seems like he is pulling them out of his body.

-Names To Run Away From: A Mix and Match example, he holds the highest military personell title, and goes only by the name Head-hunter.note Early fansubs gave his name as Colonel Kubikari, Colonel Guillotine in English.
-Demonstrations of General Headhunter's threat come from his ability to personally decapitate a man with one swipe of his knife.
+- Names To Run Away From: A Mix and Match example, he holds the highest military personell title, and goes only by the name Head-hunter.note Demonstrations of General Headhunter's threat come from his ability to personally decapitate a man with one swipe of his knife.
 And he likes to carry around knives.

-Meaningful Name: Olčander's name is a Discussed Trope.
+- Meaningful Name: Olčander's name is a Discussed Trope.
 Lupin suggests that she is beautiful and honest.
 Olčander suggests that she is dangerous and deadly. note

 Prince Pannish is the son of the previous King of Zufu.
 During the coup d'etat, the King supposedly killed Pannish, which is why General Headhunter killed the king, and took command of the country.
 Two years later, Pannish appears on television, announcing his intent to lead a revolution against Headhunter and avenge his father's death!